teamon/volley/README.md

 ## TODO (dirty):
-* remove players when disconnected
+* remove players when disconnected (send message to server when disconnecting)
-* send message to server when disconnecting
+* limit active connection to 2
+* require unique nick (or maybe use some id?)